SantiagoGZ1/SantiagoGZ1/README.md

 ## 📝About Me

-I am a bilingual backend programmer (B2 English) with solid experience in developing applications using Java, MySQL, PostgreSQL, Insomnia, and Spring Boot.
-My background includes applying solid design principles such as SOLID, object oriented programming (OOP), and design patterns in various projects.
-Additionally, I have practical knowledge of JavaScript, HTML5, CSS3, and Markdown.
-I stand out for my ability to collaborate effectively in multidisciplinary teams.
-My time management and task breakdown skills allow me to optimize efficiency and maximize team productivity
+Backend developer with experience in Java, Spring Boot, MySQL, and PostgreSQL.
+I apply SOLID principles and design patterns to develop scalable and maintainable code.
+I have experience implementing microservices and using cloud services such as Azure and AWS.
+I have worked in multidisciplinary teams, optimizing productivity with tools like Git, Jira, and agile methodologies.

 ### My Skills 🌐